 Butterflies - along with moths - are insects belonging to the Order Lepidoptera.
-It is estimated that there are 180,000 species of the order globally, so a sampled assessment of 1,500 species of ‘true’ butterflies (Superfamily Papilionoidea) is currently being carried out in collaboration with the IUCN SSC Butterfly Specialist Group (e.g. Lewis O. & Senior M. (2011).
-Journal of Insect Conservation 15: 121-128) .
+It is estimated that there are 180,000 species of the order globally, so a sampled assessment of 1,500 species of ‘true’ butterflies (Superfamily Papilionoidea) is currently being carried out in collaboration with the IUCN SSC Butterfly Specialist Group .
+Assessments for around 300 species have already been completed (Lewis & Senior (2011) Journal of Insect Conservation 15: 121-128) .

 Butterflies are found on every continent except Anarctica, are the largest group of pollinators after bees, and can migrate over huge distances – the famous migration of the Monarch butterfly from Mexico to North America is a distance of about 2,500-3,000 miles.
 However, because their life cycle includes a larval caterpillar, a pupal stage and a winged adult form, threats to the species group are manifold and affect individuals at different or multiple stages of their life cycle.